Design Patterns

 Abstract Factory:

-Use when your system needs to create families of related or dependent objects without specifying their concrete classes.
+A creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 }